 To hard reset your iPhone, do the following based on your model.

-- iPhone 6S or earlier: Long-press the Home and Power button at the same time and release when Apple’s logo disappears then reappears.
+- iPhone 6S or earlier: Long-press the Home and Power button at the same time and release both when Apple’s logo disappears and then reappears.

-- iPhone 7: Long-press the Power button, and the button for volume down until Apple’s logo disappears then reappears.
+- iPhone 7 series: Long-press the Power button, and the button for volume down until Apple’s logo disappears and then reappears.

-- iPhone 8 or newer: Press then release the button for volume up, then press then release the button for volume down, then long-press the side button until Apple’s logo disappears then reappears
+- iPhone 8 or newer: Press and then release the button for volume up.
+Press and then release the button for volume down.
+Then long-press the side button until Apple’s logo disappears and reappears.

-Once hard resetting is successful, open Settings > General > Software updates.
-Try to re-download and install the update.
+Once hard resetting is performed successfully, open Settings > General > Software updates.
+Try to redownload and install the update.
 If this method fails, proceed to the next step.

 3. Redownload iOS update

-This method assumes that the downloaded update is the cause of the problem thus, it needs to be redownloaded via the steps below.
+This method assumes that the downloaded update is the cause of the problem.
+Therefore, the update file needs to be redownloaded via the steps below.